Deepen Your Relationship with Christ

 Take a Lenten journey with Good Catholic and Fr.
 Ken Geraci.
 Gain a deeper understanding of the life of Jesus Christ so that you can live your life as He lived His.

 How It Works

-Join us for The Life of Christ, grow closer to our Lord, and have your best Lent.
+Join us for The Life of Christ, walk alongside our Lord, and meet Him like never before.

 Daily PDF downloads included FREE.

 Father Ken Geraci, CPM